A day to day journal of our family's journey through life. We ask for prayers for good health, little stress and extra blessings!

 Dear Kelly,

-ailments.
+Right now, you may be suffering from minor ailments.
 Whether you're itchy, scratchy, or achy, this time is full of hiccups, burps, and other cramps and interruptions.
 Keep your eyes on the prize, and remember: these annoying symptoms are signs of a healthy, developing pregnancy.

 Your Baby